Strong Approximation of Stochastic Allen-Cahn Equation with White Noise: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we give several numerical tests to verify the optimality of the strong convergence rate under the $l_t^\infty L^2_\omega L^2_x \cap l_t^q L^q_\omega L^q_x$-norm in Theorem \ref{x-xnm} for the backward Euler--spectral Galerkin scheme \eqref{full}.
+In this section, we give several numerical tests to verify the optimality of the strong convergence rate under the $l_t^\infty L^2_\omega L^2_x \cap l_t^q L^q_\omega L^q_x$-norm in Theorem \ref{u-unm} for the backward Euler--spectral Galerkin scheme \eqref{full}-\eqref{unm}.

-Due to Lemma \ref{ou-err} and Remark \ref{rk-ou-err}, the spatial convergence rate of the backward Euler--spectral Galerkin scheme \eqref{full} is sharp.
-Our main concern here is to simulate the temporal strong convergence rate, under the $l_t^\infty L^2_\omega L^2_x \cap l_t^q L^q_\omega L^q_x$-norm, of the fully discrete scheme \eqref{full} for the following SPDE driven by an additive Brown sheet $W$:
+Due to Lemma \ref{ou-err} and Remark \ref{rk-ou-err}, the spatial convergence rate of the backward Euler--spectral Galerkin scheme \eqref{full}-\eqref{unm} is sharp.
+Our main concern here is to simulate the temporal strong convergence rate, under the $l_t^\infty L^2_\omega L^2_x \cap l_t^q L^q_\omega L^q_x$-norm (with $q=6$), of the fully discrete scheme \eqref{full} for the following SPDE driven by an additive Brownian sheet $W$:

 with homogeneous Dirichlet boundary condition \eqref{dbc} and the initial value